ryanstwrt/FRIDGe/paper/paper.md

 LMFRs utilize liquid metal as the primary coolant (typically sodium, lead, or lead-bismuth) and rely on fast neutrons to drive the chain reaction.
 Often times this is advantageous for reactors to breed fuel for a closed fuel cycle, or burn spent fuel from light water reactors.
 LMFRs have been built in reduced scales in the past to determine operating characteristics and provide experimental data for reactor safety in accident scenarios.
-In the past reactor designers relied on hand calculations and experimental facilities to build full scale reactor cores.
+In the past, reactor designers relied on hand calculations and experimental facilities to build full scale reactor cores.
-Due to the cost of building new experimental facilities and increase in computational power, simulations are heavily relied on to support the reactor design process.
+Due to the cost of building new experimental facilities and an increase in computational power, simulations are heavily relied on to support the reactor design process.

-Reactor core design for nuclear engineers is an extremely complex topic which requires skills in multiple areas of study such as neutronics, thermal hydraulics, and material performance.
+Reactor core design for nuclear engineers is an extremely complex topic which requires skills in multiple areas of study such as neutronics, thermal hydraulics, and materials performance.
 The first step in core design typically starts with examining the neutronic viability.
 This process involves finding appropriate materials, geometries, and core configurations which will achieve a critical configuration.
 Software models are used to test the various configurations to determine their applicability to the design problem.